TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Method

+Although Stage~I expands the spatial coverage of SFT data, directly launching online RL on real robots remains non-trivial due to a bottleneck that spatial coverage alone cannot resolve: the \emph{trajectory style mismatch} between $\mathcal{D}_{\mathrm{sft}}$ and RL interaction data. $\mathcal{D}_{\mathrm{sft}}$ consists of passive, goal-directed demonstrations, whereas online RL requires interactive, trial-and-error trajectories for reliable value estimation.
+As a result, the replay buffer at the onset of real-world RL is dominated by passive expert-style data, leading to unstable value estimation and poor early-stage exploration.
+To address this mismatch, we introduce a twin RL warm-up stage that performs parallel RL rollouts in the digital twin to generate RL-style interaction data, providing a better initialization for the replay buffer and stabilizing subsequent on-robot learning.

-\textbf{Twin Online RL Stage.} As shown in Fig.~\ref{fig:method} Stage II, to bridge the distribution gap between demonstration data and RL-style interaction data, we first perform parallel online RL in the digital twin.
+\textbf{Twin Online RL Stage.} As shown in Fig.~\ref{fig:method} Stage II, we perform parallel online RL in the digital twin.
 In this stage, the policy $\pi_{\psi}$ is initialized from the SFT model and trained through interaction with $N$ parallel twin environments.
-Inspired by ConRFT~\cite{chen2025conrft}, we adopt a joint objective that combines RL with an imitation-based regularization term to stabilize policy updates during twin-based online interaction.
+A joint objective is adopted that combines RL with an imitation-based regularization term to stabilize policy updates during twin-based online interaction.
 The objective is defined as: